davitpapikyan/Probabilistic-Downscaling-of-Climate-Variables/README.md

 low-resolution climate variables.
 We approach this problem as an image super-resolution task and employ Denoising Diffusion Probabilistic Model to generate finer-scale variables conditioned on coarse-scale information.
 Experiments are conducted on WeatherBench dataset by analysing temperature at 2 m height above the surface variable.
-See the final report here [here](#Probabilistic-Downscaling-of-Climate-Variables/report.pdf).
+See the final report [here](https://github.com/davitpapikyan/Probabilistic-Downscaling-of-Climate-Variables/blob/main/report.pdf).

 ![](results/reverse_diffusion_steps.jpg?raw=true)